 That, in turn, improves the metabolism of your animal and makes digestion a great deal easier.
 So either flaxseed oil and even linseed oil have high levels of Omega 3 in particular and it is this that really is most effective as a fatty acid.

 You will know the diet of your horse much better than me of course.
 The one thing we do know is that their diet changes from when they are a pony and as they grow.
 You will also be very aware of the temperament of your horse and that these can range dramatically from animal to animal.

 The makers of flaxseed oil claim that this can also help with adjusting that temperament, as it helps with joints, better recovery after a workout, and also makes the horse less excitable and calmer in nature.

-What many people don't realise is that linseed oil and flax oil are one and the same thing.
-The only difference in the two is that the flax version has been brought up to strict food hygiene standards, so as it can be sold in supermarkets and health stores.
+What many people don’t realize is that linseed oil and flax oil are one and the same thing.
+The only difference between the two is that the flax version has been brought up to strict food hygiene standards, so as it can be sold in supermarkets and health stores.

 Equine flaxseed oil is not the same as the oil you will get for humans, therefore the version for humans should not be given to any animal.
 I know of one man who used his own flaxseed oil to supplement the diet of his cat.
 He spent a long time cleaning around the house if you understand what I mean.